LIVE MONITORING DATABASE

 We need your help.

-Free Humanitarians is a small collective, initially made up from the defendants’ close friends.
-Seven years on, our fight for justice has grown as we’ve recognised the wider criminalisation of humanitarian aid and people on the move across Europe.
+Eight years on and with the positive verdict of full acquittal in January 2026, our fight for justice has grown as we’ve recognised the wider criminalisation of humanitarian aid and people on the move across Europe.

 We can’t do this alone.
 If you have time, energy, or money to help us raise the word, defend humanitarians from criminal charges, and get involved, then that would be so greatly received.